 You’re a bit unconventional.

 You don’t always go by the book.
 You do things the best way you know how because you know just how you want something to look.
-You like to push boundaries and become a trendsetter in the process.
+You like to push boundaries and improve your home in the process.

 You’re always looking to repurpose that box, basket, bag or piece of ribbon.